Importance of Malas

 Mutra is a form of mala that is derived from the various physiological processes that go on within the human body.
-The entire urinary system comprising the kidneys, the uterus, the urinary bladder and the urethra takes part in the formation and removal of urine, thus regulating the fluid balance in our body and also preserving the blood pressure at an optimum level.
-Any imbalances like increased or decreased urine, may lead to diseases such as urinary infections, kidney stones, abdominal pain, cystitis and various bladder disorders.
+The entire urinary system comprising the kidneys, the uterus, the urinary bladder and the urethra takes part in the formation and removal of urine, thus regulating the fluid balance in the body and also preserving the blood pressure at an optimum level.
+Any imbalance like increased or decreased urine, may lead to diseases such as urinary infections, kidney stones, abdominal pain, cystitis and various bladder disorders.

 Sweda is the third major mala, and it occurs as a waste product during the synthesis of meda dhatu (fatty tissue).
 The elimination of sweda occurs through skin pores.
 It helps in the regulation of body temperature and maintains the electrolytic balance within the body.
 The channels that are responsible for transporting the sweat to the upper layers of the skin are known as sweda vaha srotas.
-If normal formation and flow of sweat is not maintained it might lead to various disorders like skin infections, loss of fluid balance, itching or burning sensation over the body, and reduced body temperature.
+If normal formation and flow of sweat is not maintained, it might lead to various disorders like skin infections, loss of fluid balance, itching or burning sensation over the body, and reduced body temperature.

 Thus in Ayurveda, malas are of ample significance in maintaining the body's health.
 If one is not eliminating malas, it means that somewhere in the body the deposition of "ama" is taking place.
 Ashtang Ayurveda suggests various treatments to get rid of these toxins from the body.
 If these waste products are not formed and eliminated, the metabolic process gets disturbed resulting in the formation of malformed tissues.
-Therefore, according to Ayurveda, the body needs to separate the utilisable part of the ingested food from the waste products and excrete those waste matters at the appropriate time for maintaining health.
+Therefore, according to Ayurveda, the body needs to separate the utilisable part of the ingested food from the waste products and excrete those waste matters at the appropriate time for maintaining good health.